-The idea of ‘agency’ has been tossed about prominently for the last few
+The idea of ‘agency’ has been tossed about prominently for the last few years, but seems to be taking a step to the forefront of many educator’s minds once again.

 Even the PYP programme will be enhanced this coming Fall to more directly address agency and its role.
-With such a dynamic change to an established program, it seems certain that this topic is here to stay for
+With such a dynamic change to an established program, it seems certain that this topic is here to stay for awhile.

-So, let’s first take a step back and define
+So, let’s first take a step back and define agency.

-According to the IBO,
+According to the IBO, agency is “the capacity to act intentionally.”

 While this is a broad definition encompassing the word’s meaning both in and out of education, I think a lot can be derived from those few words in terms of students and their learning.
 I think of the word ‘capacity’ and think of students being able to complete tasks and make choices, and being given the chance to do so.
 ‘Act’ automatically sends me to a place where the students are the ones “doing the heavy lifting” and being quite active in their educational journey.
-And the word ‘intentionally’ implies that choices are being made with purpose, through motivation, interest
+And the word ‘intentionally’ implies that choices are being made with purpose, through motivation, interest and relevance.

 Taking information from several websites, I was able to create this word cloud from their definitions.